yudilin/startbootstrap-clean-blog-jekyll/_posts/2021-01-31-SQL-Practices-Easy.md

 ```

 ### Using rank function
-This question can be solved with rank function as well.
-Note that if there are more than 1 employee receives the second to the highest salary, using rank function will outout all employees.
+This question can be solved with the rank function as well.
+Note that if there are more than 1 employee who receives the second to the highest salary, using the rank function will output all employees.
 ```sql
 SELECT emp_no, salary
 FROM (